 Wayne Law has expanded opportunities for our students to participate in Detroit's economic renewal with a growing focus on creating and sustaining businesses in and around the city.
 Our Business and Community Law Clinic allows students to develop transactional legal skills by working directly with businesses and entrepreneurs to advise them on business and legal matters.
 Our Patent Procurement Clinic gives students the opportunity to develop skills in drafting patent applications and to work with clients and the U.S. Patent and Trademark Office.
 Our Program for Entrepreneurship and Business Law coordinates the business law curriculum and combines the strengths of experienced faculty, enthusiastic students and extensive community partnerships to enhance the legal proficiency and capacity of Detroit's entrepreneurial ecosystem.

 The Levin Center at Wayne Law, led by former U.S. Sen. Carl Levin, brings together students, attorneys, legislators, scholars and public servants to examine the role of public officials in conducting oversight of public and private institutions to achieve integrity, transparency and accountability in our society.
 Through the Levin Center, students can participate in internships on Capitol Hill with Senate committees.

-The Program for International Legal Studies provides qualified students with several opportunities for study abroad after their first or second year.
+Through our Program for International Legal Studies, students have several opportunities for study abroad after their first or second year.
 International Public Interest Law Fellowships allow students to work for non-governmental organizations around the world, advocating on issues including the environment, human rights, law reform and women's rights.
-Stipends cover travel and living expenses for up to two months of work.